Preparing Students with Disabilities for Successful College Transition

 • Whether all colleges have to provide disability accommodations

-• Basic information about college disability services offices and availability of accommodations at colleges across the country
+• Crucial information about college disability services offices and availability of accommodations at colleges across the country

 • What happens if students wait to request accommodations at college